Mathbiomed/50-BOA/README.md

 Users also choose whether regularization term is added or not by changing the input variable 'isReg.'

-Changing 'isRegularized' into false means there is no regularization in fitting process:
+Changing 'isRegularized' into false means there is no regularization in fitting process.

+Furthermore, datasets used to generate figures and supplementary figures are also provided in this folder.

 # Different error structure
 Default loss function of this package is a sum of squared relative error, which assumes that each data point $$y_i$$ follows the Gaussian distribution whose standard deviation is $$y_i$$.